-With our German lessons for Drinks and snacks you will learn "Drinks and snacks" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Words that name drinks and snacks.
+With our German lessons you will learn the topic "Drinks and snacks" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 words that name drinks and snacks.

 |7||die Pommes frites||chips|